8 Best Essential Oils for Acne Treatment

 While acne typically surfaces during puberty, it can occur at any stage in life.

-The American Academy of Dermatology noted acne as the “most common skin condition in the United States, affecting up to 50 million Americans annually.”
-Perhaps a better understanding of its causes and solutions, as far as essential oils are concerned, may keep you out of this statistic.
+The American Academy of Dermatology noted acne is the “most common skin condition in the United States, affecting up to 50 million Americans annually.”
+A better understanding of its causes and solutions (like essential oils) may keep you from becoming another statistic.

 Our skin is made up of three structures:

 Oil that is produced in the skin is called sebum.
 It is made in oil glands called sebaceous glands, which are located in the dermis.
 Sebum acts as a shield for the skin while locking in moisture, keeping your skin balanced and radiant.

 When dead cells and skin flakes accumulate at the opening of pores, the sebum has no way of escaping.
 The clogged pores cause oil to build up in the sebaceous glands, which then act as a breeding grounds for bacteria, especially Propionibacterium acnes (P. acnes).
 Blackheads and whiteheads erupt as a result, and they eventually become pimples.

 Applying a topical bacteria-killing agent, like the ones found in essential oils, to the skin’s surface one of the best ways to treat acne.

 Essential Oils Could Be the Essential Treatment for Your Acne

 Thanks to their accessibility, functionality and economical price point, essential oils are both a safe and efficacious means of treating acne.
 Once you’ve purchased or made an essential oil, you can also use it in aromatherapy to treat cold and flu symptoms, soothe your cough, and even for weight loss.